elp192/Neural_Network_1/README.md

     - The neurons of layers 1 and 2 are increased to 150 and 60, respectively.<br>
     - The third layer is added to check whether the performance is improved or not.
 As improvement was not observed in the performance, this additional layer is removed. <br>
     - The number of epochs is increased to 500.<br>
- - In the optimized version, the accuracy is improved to 76.24%, as is shown in Figure 2.
+ - In the optimized version of code, the accuracy is improved to 76.22%, as is shown in Figure 2.

 <p img align="center" width="100%">
 <img width="675" alt="Screen Shot 2021-11-07 at 10 21 33 PM" src="https://user-images.githubusercontent.com/85843401/140679320-0deba6db-23d5-4abb-b788-599d857fb9c1.png">